graalvm/workshops/native-image/reflection/index.md

 Firstly, the `native-image` tool analyses your Java application to determine which classes are reachable.
 We'll look at this in more detail shortly.

-Secondly, the tool initialises reachable classes that are safe to be initialised ([Automatic Initialization of Safe Classes](https://docs.oracle.com/en/graalvm/enterprise/21/docs/reference-manual/native-image/ClassInitialization/)).
+Secondly, the tool initializes reachable classes that are safe to be initialized ([Automatic Initialization of Safe Classes](https://docs.oracle.com/en/graalvm/enterprise/21/docs/reference-manual/native-image/ClassInitialization/)).
-The class data of the initialised classes is loaded into the image heap which is then saved into standalone executable (into the text section).
+The class data of the initialized classes is loaded into the image heap which is then saved into standalone executable (into the text section).
 This is one of the features of the GraalVM `native-image` tool that can make for such fast starting applications.